alen3003/ObservationExample/README.md

 # ObservationExample

-A SwiftUI app using the new iOS 17 Observable framework.
+A SwiftUI app using the new iOS 17 Observation framework.